-Male pattern baldness, also known as androgenic alopecia, is one of the most common causes of hair loss in men, affecting up to 70 percent men at some stage in their lifetimes.
-Despite being quite common, it is a very much manageable and in some cases reversible condition as well.
+Male pattern baldness, also known as androgenic alopecia, is one of the most common causes of hair loss in men, affecting up to 70 percent of men at some stage in their lifetimes.
+Despite being quite common, it is very much manageable and in some cases reversible condition as well.
 If you are also shedding your hair for no apparent reason, go get some blood tests done, your hormones may be the real culprits.

 Causes of Male Pattern Baldness:

 Male pattern baldness or androgenic alopecia is related to the genes as well as male sex hormone testosterone.
 If you see lots of bald people in your family, no matter maternal or paternal, there are chances that you may also go bald in your middle or old age.
 This type of hair thinning is named so because it follows a distinct pattern, characterized by receding hairline and a thinning head crown.
-Dihydrotestosterone (DHT) is a male sex hormone which causes the hair follicles to shrink overtime and there comes a stage where the follicle fails to grow new hair.
+Dihydrotestosterone (DHT) is a male sex hormone that causes the hair follicles to shrink over time and there comes a stage where the follicle fails to grow new hair.
 Nevertheless, the follicle remains alive, indicating that hair regrowth from that miniaturized follicle is still possible.

 Diagnosis of Male Pattern Baldness: